Black Seconds

 Black Seconds (Svarte sekunder, 2002) is a novel by Norwegian writer Karin Fossum, the sixth in the Inspector Konrad Sejer series.
 The novel won Sweden's Martin Beck Award in 2002.
+An English-language edition translated by Charlotte Barslund was published in 2008.

-The storyline
+Plot

 The story starts with Helga Joner's daughter Ida who leaves her home bound for the local shop riding a yellow bicycle and wearing a red cycle helmet.
 Helga is shown to be an over-anxious mother who worries excessively about her daughter.
 She even resorts to calculating the approximate time Ida will take to reach the shop.

 As night starts to fall, and Ida doesn't return, Helga becomes worried about her daughter, going so far as to phone the shop to see if Ida is there, but she is told that Ida never arrived.

 Helga calls her sister Ruth who lives in the neighbourhood.
 Together they search for Ida but to no avail.
 Finally they call the police and also Helga's ex-husband Anders.

 Then community starts to search for Ida, but there is no sign of her.
 Ten days later Ida's body is found lying on the road side, but she is not wearing the clothes she was wearing the day she left her home and instead is wearing a nightgown.
 The same day Inspector Sejer notices an envelope at Ida's home with a bird feather in it which ultimately proves to be a vital link in finding her murderer.

 We learn that Ruth's son Tomme had an accident in his car at almost the same time Ida went missing.

 Another important character in the novel is a man called Emil, who doesn't speak at all and answers only through gestures and the word NO. He is well known in the town for owning a three-wheeler bike and trailer.

 Tomme's friend Willy is disliked by Tomme's mother Ruth because of Willy's involvement in some notorious activities like drug-dealing, but Tomme owes him a lot because Willy helped mend his car after the accident.

 Tomme has a secret which is evident from his behaviour, which worries his mother.

 Emil's mother has noted that her son is behaving strangely and when she reaches Emil's home to check if everything is all right she finds the door locked.
 When she tries to open the door using her key she notices a sticky substance inside the keyhole which has been deliberately put inside to stop her from entering.

 She uses a crowbar to break open the door.
 In the bed room she sees finds the dead body of Ida.
 Emil's mother changes Ida's clothes so as to leave no clue, but some of the feathers of Emil's parrot get attached to the nightgown which will later prove damning for both Emil and his mother.